Last Updated: October 17, 2022

-- It will take a total of just under 200 encounters worth of experience to bring a character to 20th level.
+- It will take a total of roughly 200 encounters worth of experience to bring a character to 20th level.

-- It will take just over 30 days for players to reach 20th level if you allow leveling in the middle of a day, or 42 days if you require a long rest to gain a level.
+- It will take just over 33 days for players to reach 20th level if you allow leveling in the middle of a day.

 |Level / CR||CR Exp.||Exp. per Player||Exp. for next Level||Exp. to next Level||Encounters to next Level (Raw)||Daily Exp.
 Budget||Encounters Per Day||Days to Level|

 The final paragraph on page 133 of the Dungeon Masters Guide sets an expected number of rolls on the Treasure Hoard tables, but does not specify how much treasure to award from the “Individual Treasure” tables, so the table below attempts to fill in the missing information.
 We’ll assume that each treasure hoard replaces the treasure for one encounter, and the remaining encounters will use the individual treasure tables.

 Unfortunately, because the number of encounters per level is almost never a round number, neither is the number of rolls on the treasure table.
 Fortunately we don’t actually need round numbers because this is all an exercise in math and probabilities which will end with a pile of coins of various denominations.